Understanding fertility insurance

-There are two main categories of insurance policies.
+There are two main categories of fertility insurance policies.

 Private indemnity generally has a deductible.
 You may see any doctor of your choice.
 These policies usually pay a percentage, sometimes 80% to 100% reimbursement once the deductible is met, with the patient being responsible for the remaining percentage.

 Preferred Provider Organization (PPO)

 The other popular type of insurance policy is a preferred provider organization (PPO).
 Services are rendered by a network of physicians who are under contract with the insurance company.
 A deductible must be paid by the patient before insurance benefits begin.
 Those benefits are reimbursed by the insurance company based on their usual and customary fees.
 Patient responsibility with these types of policies is usually a percentage of the usual and customary fees.

 It is important for you to know what your coverage provides for.
 Some helpful steps you may take would be: